METRIX IAP

 Evidence

-$408.47 spend · 13 purchases · $31.42 CPA · 3.74% CVR computed from COPYAGEGEMDER-ANALYSIS-APEX.csv.
+$408.47 spend · 13 purchases · $31.42 CPA · 3.74% CVR computed from COPYAGEGEMDER-ANALYSIS-KOV.csv.
 Sample: 13 purchases.
 Directionally strong — not statistically definitive.
 Confidence 87% reflects signal quality vs sample size constraint.

 Audit — "Built for Pressure" Signal